Weingut Bründlmayer (90ha)

 Langenlois / Kamptal / Austria

-“Nearly every wine, from the light grüner veltliner to the red wines and the sparkling wines, has the potential to be the best of that vintage in its category,” declares Peter Moser, editor and publisher of Falstaff Wine Guide, Austria’s most respected and comprehensive wine publication.
-Also named in 2009 by Wine & Spirits Magazine “the best Austrian winemaker of the last 25 years,” Willi Bründlmayer farms 75 hectares of grüner veltliner, riesling, st. laurent, zweigelt and Burgundian varieties from an impressive collection of grand cru vineyards around Langenlois.
+“Nearly every wine, from the light Grüner Veltliner to the red wines and the sparkling wines, has the potential to be the best of that vintage in its category,” declares Peter Moser, editor and publisher of Falstaff Wine Guide, Austria’s most respected and comprehensive wine publication.
+Also named in 2009 by Wine & Spirits Magazine “the best Austrian winemaker of the last 25 years,” Willi Bründlmayer farms 90 hectares of Grüner Veltliner, Riesling, St. Laurent, Zweigelt and Burgundian varieties from an impressive collection of grand cru vineyards around Langenlois.
 In 2016 Andreas Wickhoff MW joined the estate and as general manager works alongside Willi in all aspects.

-Bründlmayer uses only organic fertilizers in their vineyards, and cover crops are planted between rows.
+As of 2019, Bründlmayer is certified organic by LACON, an outside, objective, certifying body.
 During harvest, multiple selections through the vineyard are made, as botrytis is never accepted.
 Grapes are never de-stemmed or crushed, and they are handled as minimally as possible.
-A tiny portion of grapes are held back, de-stemmed and macerated for 12 hours; Willi uses these as ‘seasoning’ during blending to add another dimension and tonality to the final wines.
+A tiny portion of grapes are held back, de-stemmed, and macerated for 12 hours; Willi uses these as ‘seasoning’ during blending to add another dimension and tonality to the final wines.

 View Producer Site